ritza-co/replit-docs-2/docs/tutorials/discord-rpg-bot.md

         return (self.xp >= xp_needed, xp_needed-self.xp) #(ready, XP needed)
 ```

 This method merely checks whether the current XP is greater than or equal to ten times the character's level.
-Characters will need 10 XP to advance to level 2, 20 XP to advance to level 3, etc...
-The method returns a tuple containing a boolean that indicates whether the character is ready to level up and the amount of XP still needed.
+Characters will need 10 XP to advance to level 2, 20 XP to advance to level 3, etc. The method returns a tuple containing a boolean that indicates whether the character is ready to level up and the amount of XP still needed.
 As it does not change the character's state, we do not need a call to `save_to_db`.

 Now that we're increasing the player's XP and checking whether they're ready to level up, we need a method to level them up.
 Add the following method: